robsmi-msfte/AVDBlueprint/README.md

 ## High Level steps to get started

 * **Meet pre-requisites** in your Azure subscription.
-* **Download and edit the sample files in the folder** "Examples and Samples".
+* **Download all Blueprint files locally** to a folder on your device, such as example: **'C:\VSCode\AVDBlueprint'**
+* **Edit the sample file "run.config.json".
+This is where you specify your TenantID, SubscriptionID, Blueprint name, local file path to Blueprint files, and local file path to your assignment file.
 * **Edit the sample file "assign_default.json"**.
 This file is what makes the Blueprint unique to your environment.
 You can specify a small number of parameters such as the required ones only.
 The Blueprint has default values for many parameters.
 Or you can override a parameter value of your preference.
 An example might be Azure virtual machine size, or Windows Gallery image SKU.
 Though you can also set and change parameters in the Azure Portal, there are a lot to set and some could be ambiguous.
 * **Import the Blueprint to your Azure subscription.** The easiest and fastest way to add this Blueprint definition is by using the sample file **import-bp.ps1**.
-Note that "import-bp.ps1" references another file **run.config.json**.
-You can use "import-bp.ps1" as is, with no edits.
-The changes needed to the "run.config.json" file are TenantID, SubscriptionID, Blueprint Name, Blueprint Path, Assignment file name and path.
+Note that 'import-bp.ps1' references another file **run.config.json**.
+You can use 'import-bp.ps1' as is, with no edits.
 It is possible to create this Blueprint using the Azure portal, but is difficult and that work has already been done in this Blueprint.
+The process of importing the Blueprint to Azure, uploads the Blueprint file and all the artifact files.
 * **Publish the Blueprint** (This can be done automatically with the included sample file **import-bp.ps1**).
 The act of publishing a Blueprint definition makes that Blueprint available to be assigned to a subscription by creating a unique version of your Blueprint definition.